vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Snapshot

-- A snapshot must include the per-market LP fee accounts and their balances so that after a node is started using the snapshot it can retain the LP fee accounts and their balances for each market. (<a name="0044-LIME-032" href="#0044-LIME-032">0044-LIME-032</a>)
+- A snapshot must include the aggregate LP fee accounts and their balances so that after a node is started using the snapshot it can retain the aggregate LP fee accounts and their balances for each market. (<a name="0044-LIME-032" href="#0044-LIME-032">0044-LIME-032</a>)

 ### Protocol upgrade

-- After a protocol upgrade the per-market LP fee accounts and their balances are retained (<a name="0044-LIME-033" href="#0044-LIME-033">0044-LIME-033</a>)
+- After a protocol upgrade each market's aggregate LP fee accounts and their balances are retained (<a name="0044-LIME-033" href="#0044-LIME-033">0044-LIME-033</a>)

 ### Checkpoint

-- Per-market LP fee accounts must be included in the checkpoint and where the network is down
+- Each market's aggregate LP fee accounts must be included in the checkpoint and where the network is down
   - Rewards accrued during the down time will be actioned when the network is available (<a name="0044-LIME-034" href="#0044-LIME-034">0044-LIME-034</a>)
   - Fees to be paid during the down time will be actioned when the network is available  (<a name="0044-LIME-035" href="#0044-LIME-035">0044-LIME-035</a>)

 #### Network History - Data node restored from network history segments

-- A datanode restored from network history will contain any per-market LP fee accounts created prior to the restore and these can be retrieved via APIs on the new datanode. (<a name="0044-LIME-036" href="#0044-LIME-036">0044-LIME-036</a>)
+- A datanode restored from network history will contain each market's aggregate LP fee accounts which were created prior to the restore and these can be retrieved via APIs on the new datanode. (<a name="0044-LIME-036" href="#0044-LIME-036">0044-LIME-036</a>)

 #### Network parameters validation